Why Pursue a Career in Occupational Medicine?

 Does the USF OMR sponsor for visas?

 Unfortunately, we cannot sponsor for visas.
-In order to be eligible, applicants must either be in possession of a J-1 visa, be a Permanent Resident, or Citizen of the United States.
+In order to be eligible, applicants must be either a Permanent Resident, or a Citizen of the United States.

 Does the USF OMR offer the Complimentary Pathway?

 The OMR does not offer the Complimentary Pathway.
 Applicants who already have an MPH may apply, but keep in mind that you will be required to do a full two years of clinical training.